landonconover/Proportional-Grids/README.md

 		</div>
 	</div>

 In this example, each `grid-col` starts life as a single column.
-The class `bp1-col-one-half` means that column becomes one-half at break point 1. `bp2-col-two-thirds` means it becomes two-thirds at break point 2.
+The class `bp1-col-one-half` means that column becomes one-half at breakpoint 1. `bp2-col-two-thirds` means it becomes two-thirds at breakpoint 2.
 And so on.

 It's that simple, one grid system, one set of classes, wherever you want!

-`bp2-col` is simply a namespace / prefix for that break point.
+`bp2-col` is simply a namespace / prefix for that breakpoint.
 You can call these whatever you like but I prefer to use numbers rather than being stuck to a device e.g. `tablet-col`.

 ## Internet Explorer